Military history of the Tang dynasty: 3rd Tibetan Empire (667–674)

 In 667, the Tibetan Empire launched an attack on the Anxi Protectorate, taking 18 prefectures.
 In the spring of 670, Emperor Gaozong of Tang dispatched two expeditionary forces, one to Qinghai, the other to the Western Regions.
 The Qinghai expedition under Xue Rengui split into two columns.
 The column under Guo Daifeng was intercepted by a Tibetan force of 20,000 and back to abandon their supplies in order to flee to Dafei River on a plain southwest of Qinghai Lake.
 Xue Rengui hurried back to join Guo Daifeng but they were defeated anyway.
 The Tibetans annexed the former territory of the Tuyuhun, conquered Qiuci, sacked Shule and attacked Gumo.

-The Tang force to the Western Regions retook Shule in the middle of 673 and reverted the Kingdom of Khotan and Qiuci to Tang suzerainty.
+The Tang force to the Western Regions retook Shule in the middle of 673 and reverted the Kingdom of Khotan (Yutian) and Kucha (Qiuci) to Tang suzerainty.
+According to Christopher I. Beckwith, between 670-692, the Tang did not recapture the Western Regions and controlled only Suiye (after 692) and Xizhou.
+Beckwith argues that the king of Khotan that submitted to the Tang in 675 was actually a refugee fleeing from the Tibetans and there is no evidence of Tang military action in this region at this time.
+The king died at the Tang court and his son was still there in 691.
+However, Kucha remained outside of Tibetan control and the Tibetans attacked Kucha in 687.